The Tortured Poets Department

 A November Sunset

-Unedited photo of the sunset on November 7, 2021 on the shores of Lake Michigan in Long Beach, IN.
+Sunset on November 7, 2021 along the shores of Lake Michigan.
 Photo by Kristina Parro.

 As the salmon November sun sank into the glassy water, the world, momentarily, was set on fire.